 Before discussing the details of sport-specific training, it would be wise to first define what sport-specific training is.
 I define sport-specific training as creating a sound training plan that will enhance the performance of your athletes regardless of the sport they play.
 Preparing athletes for the demands of the sport he/she plays is as specific as their training needs to be.
 However, there is no absolute benefit or side-effect from implementing training programs that are designed to the specifications of the athlete's sport.
-Here are are several points that explain both the pro's and con's of sport specific training.
+Here are several points that explain both the pros and cons of sport specific strength training.
 Based on each coach's situation, these points can be taken into account in order to understand whether sport specific training is a good fit for their athletes:

 In order to train for specificity, you must know the demands of the sport.
 In my career, I have had the opportunity to train athletes from sports that I have had no prior exposure to.
 Going to practices and asking questions to the sports coaches was one of the best things I have ever done as a Strength and Conditioning Coach.
 It is something I still do today, to build that relationship with our coaching staff and athletes.

 The time of year will also dictate the level of specificity implemented in a training cycle.
 Here at East Carolina University I train Baseball, Women’s Soccer, Men’s Tennis, and Cross Country.
 Soccer is in the offseason which means we will be performing very general movement patterns to ensure that they will be able to apply and absorb force when August roles around.
 Through a learning complex early in the week, the team is learning how to Olympic clean, and then later in the week we will practice the full movement.
 The team is also in an eccentric phase will all other major movements (Bench Press, Squat, Push Ups, Glute Bridge) to give them the opportunity to lay the best foundation possible.
 Once this foundation is strong enough, it will only then be appropriate to apply sport specific patterns in the training program.